pscally1005/pscally1005.github.io/_posts/draft/2026-08-25-cottage-cheese-pizza-bowls.markdown

 - Divide across 2 <a href='https://amzn.to/4adxMft'>small microwave safe bowls</a>, about 340 g each.
 Top each bowl with 1/4 cup (28 g) <a href='/misc/dairy#mozzarella'>shredded mozzarella</a>.
 Add on any other desired toppings.
 - <img src='/assets/Food/Meatless/CC Pizza Bowls/two-bowls.jpg' alt='' class='instruction-image'>

-- Cover with a plate and microwave for 2 minutes.
-Let cool for 1-2 minutes before eating.
+- Cover with a plate and microwave for 1 minute.
+Let cool for 1 minute before eating.
 Notes:
 ---